 Like many of the Greubel Forsey cases, this one is asymmetrical, which basically explains the case which is circular with a small bump that protrudes outside of the caseband, and that requires a special sapphire crystal to be made in the same shape.
 On the Balancier, this is also where a small sapphire crystal has been embedded on the flank, right where the bump is, to provide another view of the balance wheel – as it oscillates to and fro.
 This protrusion not only complicates the manufacturing of the synthetic sapphire crystals, both the lateral and the main crystal, but also the production of the case.

 The case has been CNC milled from white gold and measures 43.5 mm in diameter across, 52 mm in length, 14 mm thick (13.94 mm is the stated thickness), and with an interlug width of 22 mm.
 The bezel, case, and lugs have been polished completely by hand.
 And the caseband has been hand-finished with a vertical straight graining to contrast the otherwise fully polished case.

 “The asymmetrical design is one branch of the DNA and present in almost half our creations to date.
 The immediate advantage of this movement structure is the gain in space and the immediate visibility of the four carriages on the dial side, as well as an interesting lateral view,” says Forsey.

 A solid 18K white gold push-in crown, measuring 7 mm in diameter, with ridged edges, and engraved black lacquered GF logo – controls all of the watch functions.
 The caseback has a sapphire crystal and is secured with 6 screws.
-Although compared to the front, there is a not a whole lot going on.
+Although compared to the front, there’s not a whole lot going on.
 Water-resistance is 30 meters.